 A wonderful lunch with the Test Match Special team.
 Jonathan Agnew was fantastic & entertained the crowd with wonderful stories.
 Alongside the legendary Peter Baxter, & Charles Dagnell, we thank them for showing their support for the Lillywhite Foundation.

 The Foundation sweepstake came to an end as France lifted the World Cup on Sunday.
 Congratulations to Tony Andrews who won.
 Also well done's to runners up Ian Ferguson, Dan Granger & Paul Stanfield.
-Keep an eye out for the new football seasons Prediction League coming in August.

 We are delighted to announce The Lillywhite Foundation is now enrolled with AmazonSmile which donates 0.5% of the net purchase price when you buy something on Amazon.
 This is a fantastic development for the Foundation.